rgrochowicz/prof-tally/README.md

 This will eventually make a schedule automatically based on inputs.

-It will comprise of three parts:
+It will comprise of four parts:

 1. Scraper - Scrapes details from the tally page
 2. API - Provides access from the web components